10 Benefits Of Green Beans, Nutrition Profile, & Side Effects

 Illustration: StyleCraze Design Team

 Green beans, also known as string beans, are rich in important vitamins, minerals, and nutrients.
 These not only boost your cardiovascular, digestive, and bone health, but also are effective in preventing diabetes and certain cancers.
-Rich in amino acids and vitamin B12 complex, these green beans are are deemed safe to be consumed while pregnant and are good for your general immunity as well.
+Rich in amino acids and vitamin B12 complex, these green beans are deemed safe to be consumed while pregnant and are good for your general immunity as well.
 However, these should be had in moderation to avoid any possible side effects like drug interactions and gastric discomfort.

 Frequently Asked Questions